NicHanks/SQL-Relational-Database/README.md

 # Relational Database

-{Describe the relational database you are using.}
-The database I am using is the

-{Describe the structure (tables) of the relational database that you created.}
-The data structure of this type of data base is:
+The database I am using is sqlite3 which is a relational database that organizes data into tables and relates them together using keys and is structured in such a way that is easily accesible.

 # Development Environment

-{Describe the tools that you used to develop the software}
-The tools that I've needed to develop this software is

-{Describe the programming language that you used and any libraries.}
-the programming language that I used is X with the libraries: x, y, z.
+Tools used are VS code, python, and the sqlite3 library.

 # Useful Websites